aaronpereira92/ironhack_project_story_of_football/README.md

 - ### functions folder:
-    contains the `functions.py` file for various function that can be imported:
+    - contains the `functions.py` file for various function that can be imported:
-    - ```python num_cat_splitter``` : which takes the uderstat_per_game.csv (as a dataframe on pandas) and seperates into numerical and categorical.
+       - num_cat_splitter : which takes the uderstat_per_game.csv (as a dataframe on pandas) and seperates into numerical and categorical.
        - min_max : takes only numerical dataframes and normalizes it using min max scaler from sklearn
        - label_encoder : takes categorical ordinal data and label encodes it using label encoder from sklearn
        - oh_encoder: takes categorical nominal data and encodes it using OneHotEncoder from sklearn
        - cleanin_football : needs both understat_com and understat_per_game, and cleans it by renaming first two columns and getting rid of Russian League data, it deals duplicates as well

 - ### images folder:
    - images used in tableau presentation, including confusion matrixes